Pinecone vs Weaviate vs Chroma

 The vector database landscape evolves rapidly.
 Consider these trends when making your decision:

-• 🔮 Multimodal Embeddings: Text + image + audio vectors becoming standard
+• 🔮 Multimodal Embeddings: Native support for text + image + audio vectors, with Weaviate leading via cloud-only multimodal models

 The Verdict: Which Vector Database Should You Choose?